- Family and Parenting»

 If you are worn down, tired out, feeling blue or are currently lacking your emotional energy there is no way that you can devote the kind of 'parent time' that your children need.
 Try and take a few minutes a day to make sure that you are topped up!
 Maybe it is a couple extra minutes of quiet time in the bathroom, or setting your alarm for a few extra minutes in the morning... somewhere in your day there is enough time to have a minute to yourself, to charge our batteries: You deserve it!

-- Attentively listen when they speak to you -- Eye contact is great -- as you already know!
+- Attentively listen when they speak to you, with eye to eye contact is great -- as you already know!

 - Make a monthly 'date' with your child that is marked on the calendar.
-Your child can count downs to date day are often a fun way to look forward to the special time
+Your child can count down to their special 'Date Day'

 - Keep an updated 'me and my parents' photo displayed

-- Let them catch you complimenting them to others -- those little ears pick everything up!
+- Let those kids catch you complimenting them to others -- those little ears pick everything up!

 - Being active in their morning and bedtime routines is a great opportunity for starting and ending the day off on a beautiful note